AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-13.md

 }
 ```

-After the seeding is completed, we tell the progress bart o finish and then output a blank line.
+After the seeding is completed, we tell the progress bar to finish and then output a blank line.

 ```php
 $progress->finish();